How to Enable Game Mode In Windows

 That’s a great question, and it’s really quite simple.
 Game mode in a nutshell optimizes your computer’s hardware to focus the majority of its power on whichever game you are playing.
 It changes the priority settings of every program and task currently running on your computer to much lower than that of the game you want to play.
 Creating a smoother overall gaming experience.

-How do I enable Game Mode?
+How to enable Game Mode

 There are a couple of ways you can activate game mode and they’re both very simple.
-It’s worth mentioning that with the new updates game mode will automatically be selected for games that have been microsoft tested and support Game Mode.
+It’s worth mentioning that with the new updates game mode will automatically be selected for games that have been Microsoft tested and support Game Mode.

-- In ‘windows search’ type ‘Game Mode’ and press enter
+- In ‘windows search’ type ‘Game Mode’ and press enter.

-- This will open up the ‘Gaming’ app and should have selected ‘Game mode’
+- This will open up the ‘Gaming’ app and should have selected ‘Game mode’.

-- In Game mode you will see a toggle which both enables and disables Game Mode
+- In Game mode you will see a toggle which both enables and disables Game Mode.

-- Simply select ‘On’ to enjoy Game Mode features
+- Simply select ‘On’ to enjoy Game Mode features.

 It really is as simple as that.
 It’s worth mentioning that our computers didn’t see a great deal of performance difference when using the app but we’re running games on a system that has the capacity to run most games at the highest level seamlessly.